MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 9. You might have added some keywords and feel you're not finished but you have no more time.
 In this case, you can select **Save as draft**, return later, and resume where you left off.

 10. When you're finished defining the business process, select **Submit**.
+The system starts processing your new business process and gives it a [status](#business-process-statuses) of "In progress."

 ### Business process statuses

 Business processes can have the following status:

-* Draft &ndash; You are creating or editing the business process but you have not selected **Submit**.
+* <u>Draft</u> &ndash; You are creating or editing the business process but you have not selected **Submit**.

-* In progress &ndash; You've selected **Submit** and the business process is being processed by the system.
+* <u>In progress</u> &ndash; You've selected **Submit** and the business process is being processed by the system.

-* Ready &ndash; The business process has been successfully published and can be used in Workplace Analytics by an analyst in the same partition.
+* <u>Ready</u> &ndash; The business process has been successfully published and can be used in Workplace Analytics by an analyst in the same partition.

-* Error &ndash; The processing of the business process failed.
+* <u>Error</u> &ndash; The processing of the business process failed.
 (If a business process that you've submitted shows "Error" status, you can request help by [contacting Workplace Analytics support](../overview/getting-support.md).)

 You can find a list of existing business processes and their statuses on the **Analyze** > **Business process analysis** page of Workplace Analytics: